NateOConnellPhD/rfvs_regression/README.md

 # Benchmarking Study

-We used five replications of split sample validation (i.e., Monte-Carlo cross validation) for each dataset to evaluate RF variable selection methods.
+We used 20 replications of split sample validation (i.e., Monte-Carlo cross validation) for each dataset to evaluate RF variable selection methods.

-1. First, a dataset was split into training (50%) and testing (50%) sets.
+1. First, a dataset was split into training (50%) and testing (50%) sets for all data sets with \<2000 observations.
+For datasets with
+    \>2000 observations, 1000 observations were selected at random as the training set.
+This was done for computational time purposes; the largest datasets would take over 10 days for one replication/method.

 2. Second, each variable selection method was applied to the training data, and the variables selected by each method were saved.

+- Note: For datasets with more than 150 predictors, a subset of 150 predictors were selected at random to serve as the variables for that replication

-3. Third, a standard axis-based RF model using the R package *ranger* and an oblique RF using the package *aorsf* were fit on the training data set using variables selected from each method, and R^2 was recorded based on the test data for each replication, method, and dataset.
+3. Third, a standard axis-based RF model using the R package *ranger* and an oblique RF using the package *aorsf* were fit on the training data set using variables selected from each method, and R-squared was recorded based on the test data for each replication, method, and dataset.

-4. Fourth, methods of variable selection were compared based on computation time, accuracy measured by R^2, and percent variable reduction
+4. Fourth, methods of variable selection were compared based on computation time, accuracy measured by R-squared, and percent variable reduction

 *note*: If any missing values were present in the training or testing data, they were imputed prior to running variable selection methods